valdelaseras/pedestal/README.md

 ### Templating

-Pedestal is designed to minimally 'pollute' your templates with classes, so sprinkling your own styles on top will be easier to do and maintain.
-However, there are a few recommended template structures to follow in order for Pedestal to work nicely.
-I promise it will be good, as it will make Pedestal work optimally but also nudges you to stick to semantic template structures.
+There are a few recommended template structures to follow in order for Pedestal to work nicely.
+It's not difficult and the templating is clean.
+If you stick to this structure, your layout will always be nice and responsive.

 #### Main structure

-A general main element outline should follow the basic structure below:
+A main element outline should follow the basic structure below:

 ```html
 <main>